A brand new discovery experience for self-directed investors who needed inspiration, not just a search bar.

 Clients were trying to find investment ideas to build wealth in today's market.
 The only experiences available required clients to know which ticker and which criteria to search for ahead of time.
 Self-directed investors who came in with conviction were served.
 The clients who needed inspiration had nowhere to go.

 The previous experience funneled every client through a single "Find Investments" tile.
-Once inside, they landed immediately on the screener tool, which assumed a high degree of investment knowledge.
-We saw consistent drop-off here.
+Once inside, they landed immediately on a screener tool that assumed a high degree of investment knowledge.
+Clients who came in with conviction were served.
+Clients who needed inspiration hit a dead end.

-Testing also surfaced a second insight.
+Testing also surfaced something I hadn't fully anticipated.
 More novice investors wanted to feel grounded before starting their journey.
-We drafted an education layer called "Find out more" that lives alongside each list.
-It outlines how the list is compiled, what's important to know, the risks involved, and key metrics.
-The goal is for clients to leave the experience a little more confident about what they're considering.
+I built an education layer called "Find out more" that lives alongside each list — covering how it's compiled, what matters, the risks, and key metrics.

 A discovery-first home, analyst-curated and strategy-based lists, and an embedded education layer for clients who want to go deeper before they commit.

-A discovery-first home with the curated lists surfaced immediately.
+A discovery-first home with curated lists surfaced immediately.

 Browse by asset class and curated category.